Betrayal Trauma Therapy in Canada

 Is betrayal trauma the same as PTSD?

-Betrayal trauma is not a stand-alone diagnosis in the DSM-5, but the pattern is real and very well documented in the research literature.
+Betrayal trauma is not a stand-alone diagnosis in the DSM-5, but the pattern is real and very well documented.
 Some clinicians use the informal term Post-Infidelity Stress Disorder (PISD) — coined by Dennis Ortman, PhD — to describe the cluster of symptoms that follows discovery: intrusive thoughts, hypervigilance, avoidance, emotional numbing, sleep disruption, and physiological hyperarousal.

 The research is striking.
 One peer-reviewed study of adults who had experienced a partner’s infidelity found that 45.2 percent reported symptoms suggesting probable infidelity-related PTSD (Roos et al., 2019, Stress and Health).
 More broadly, infidelity is consistently linked with depression, anxiety, and post-traumatic stress in the clinical literature (2023 review).